prysmaticlabs/prysm/README.md

 ### Need assistance?
 A more detailed set of installation and usage instructions as well as breakdowns of each individual component are available in the [official documentation portal](https://prysmaticlabs.gitbook.io/prysm/).
 If you still have questions, feel free to stop by either our [Discord](https://discord.gg/KSA7rPr) or [Gitter](https://gitter.im/prysmaticlabs/geth-sharding?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) and a member of the team or our community will be happy to assist you.

-**Interested in what's next?** Be sure to read our [Roadmap Reference Implementation](https://github.com/prysmaticlabs/prysm/blob/master/docs/ROADMAP.md) document.
-This page outlines the basics of sharding as well as the various short-term milestones that we hope to achieve over the coming year.

 ### Come join the testnet!
 Participation is now open to the public for our Ethereum 2.0 phase 0 testnet release.
 Visit [prylabs.net](https://prylabs.net) for more information on the project or to sign up as a validator on the network.